 Public Engagement Checkpoint #2: Learning from Your Experiences

 Our second public engagement checkpoint for the Vision Zero Action Plan concluded on October 30, 2020.
 This conversation focused on learning from your experiences.
-Staff are now reviewing the feedback we received, and we will share a summary as soon as it is available.
+Staff have reviewed the feedback we received, and put together this summary.

-County staff completed analysis of crash reports, and we learned a lot about where and how collisions occur.
+County staff have also completed analysis of crash reports, and we learned a lot about where and how collisions occur.

 But we know it’s not the whole story.
 To take action on safety issues before crashes occur, we asked the people who travel in Arlington every day.